 To start the analysis manually, choose the ‘Analysis‘ tab and select the data type you need.

-After changing any data that are involved in the analysis, restart it for the updates to take effect.
+After changing any data in the analysis, restart it for the updates to take effect.

-Learn more about parameters and data they are responsible for in ‘What SEO parameters does Netpeak Spider check?‘ article.
+Learn more about the parameters and data they are responsible for in the ‘What SEO parameters does Netpeak Spider check?‘ article.